blueberry cheesecake bar with a bite taken out stacked on top of another cheesecake bar

 Can I use frozen blueberries?
 If you don’t have fresh berries on hand, yes, you can use frozen blueberries.
 (Jam cooking time may vary.)

 Can these be made with graham crackers instead of a shortbread crust?
 Yes!
 Pulse 14 graham crackers (210 g) in a food processor until they are fine crumbs.
-Mix in ½ cup (112 g) melted butter and 2 tablespoon (28 g) of brown sugar.
+Mix in 1/2 cup (112 g) melted butter and 2 tbsp (28 g) of brown sugar.
 Press into the pan and bake for 10 minutes at 350 degrees.
 Let cool and follow the rest of the recipe.

 blueberry cheesecake bar with a bite taken out